smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/OnServiceUpdate/index.md

 !!! must

-Display appropriate pop-up providing accurate feedback to the user on the status of the system or what steps to take in case of an error.
+Display a pop-up providing accurate feedback to the user on the status of the system or what steps to take in case of an error.

 !!!